 The Dutch Fair Bank and Insurance Guide (Eerlijke Bank- en Verzekeringswijzer) is an initiative on the part of six NGOs to benchmark the ESG policies of the largest banks in the Netherlands.
 Van Lanschot Kempen scores above average for years in this benchmark.
 The reason why some of the sub-scores (slightly) decreased in the December 2016 update is directly related to the changing sustainability requirements from the Dutch Fair Bank and Insurance Guide.

 We support the intention of the Dutch Fair Bank and Insurance Guide but we question the chosen method.
 In line with this reasoning the Dutch Banking Association (NVB) came with a press release.
 To date, the guide has brushed aside much of our criticism.
 (Our response to Fair Bank update dates from September 2015; available in Dutch only).

 Carbon Disclosure Project

 The Carbon Disclosure Project (CDP) is a not-for-profit organisation that collects, harmonises and publishes environmental data.
 Van Lanschot Kempen affiliated to the CDP in 2014 and also supplies it with environmental data.
-Our CDP score is B (on a scale from A to D-).
+CDP assessed our organisation with the highest score, an A rating (on a scale from A to D-).